Why Start With the Why

 Let’s Pause Here

-What was the difference here…she started with the why.
+What was the difference here…In the second scenario, Stacie started with the why.
 We all tend to think about how and what we are going to do to accomplish tasks but we skip right over the WHY.
-It sounds simple right because it is.
-But it truly makes the difference for any role you are in.
+It sounds simple, right?
+Because it is.
+And it truly makes a difference for any role you are in.
 Mom, Dad, employee, entrepreneur, student, athlete, fill in the blank.

 Inside Out Thinking

-What: Your Process - Think going to the store to buy ingredients, baking the cookies
+How: Your Process - Go to the store, buy ingredients, turn on the oven and so on.